 The role of the marine pilot is to cover the critical transitionary phase of the voyage which brings the ship from independent oceanic navigation through complex coastal and river environments and port approaches all the way to the berth.
 In Canada, delivery of pilotage service is performed locally by regional federal pilotage authorities.
 Pilots are licensed for specific pilotage areas by the Minister of Transport following rigorous training programs.
 Pilots in a region decide whether they want to be employed directly by the pilotage authorities or form local corporations that contract their services to authorities.
-Depending on the model that is chosen, pilotage authorities and local pilot corporations are responsible for: the recruitment and training of pilots, including periodic validation and upgrading; the timely assignment of pilots to meet a ship's requirements; the delivery of pilots onboard ships either by boat or helicopter, or at the berth; self-monitoring for identification and rectification of faults; and execution of risk management processes for evaluation of prospective changes to pilotage practices or regulation.
+Depending on the model that is chosen, pilotage authorities and local pilot corporations are responsible for: the recruitment and training of pilots, including periodic validation and upgrading; the timely assignment of pilots to meet a ship's requirements; the delivery of pilots onboard ships either by boat or helicopter, or at the berth; and self-monitoring for identification and rectification of faults.
 Accordingly, authorities and pilots interface with many elements of the marine industry at local to national levels and sometimes beyond.